ycpcs/cs400-fall2023/projects/Privilege-Walk-Project/index.md

 - Front End (UI / UX)
 - Backend and Database
 - Data Visualization

+You wil be working under the supervision of Ricky Dean, a member of last year's Privilege Walk Project Team.

 This project will again span two semesters: CS400 (Fall 2023) and CS402 (Spring 2024).
 We highly recommend that you continue working on this project in CS402 in the Spring, as it will provide you with a valuable year-long, comprehensive, client-based, team project experience, and CS402 counts as a CS elective toward your CS major requirements.